-With this significant life change comes a definite shift in priorities for many new moms.
+With this significant life change comes a definite shift in priorities for many new moms and dads.
 Gone are the days of sleeping in, long soaks in the tub, and popping into a yoga class without a second thought.

 Quite quickly, you’re self-care time has been replaced with countless diaper changes, middle-of-the-night feeding sessions, and staring at a little human wondering how you created something so magnificent.

 I’m here to tell you, mama, that it’s time to re-prioritize your self-care as a new mom.
 The more you care for yourself, the more capable you are to care for your little one, and they need you now more than ever.

 Keep reading for ten postpartum self-care tips that I wish someone shared with me.

 For me, a c-section mama (more on why that happened here), my postpartum recovery and self-care looked different than a mom recovering from a vaginal delivery.
 That’s the beauty of self-care, though, it’s a unique practice for every person who practices it.

 As someone who had never had major surgery, I didn’t know what to expect.
 I scoured the web and digested every article on c-section recovery I could find, but none of what I read touched on the importance of self-care during that crucial period.
 Thankfully, I knew better.

 As you might have noticed, the above list isn’t glamorous or extensive, but it’s all that I could muster the strength to do in those early days.
 It was enough for me to show up and be present for our son – and that was sufficient for me.

 Also, if you keep reading, you’ll find that I’ve linked some of my favorite postpartum self-care items.
 These are things I kept sending my husband back to Target for, so hopefully, I can save you a trip!